 Highlights include Schiaperelli’s iconic surrealist necklace of brightly colored tin insects from 1938, six masterfully engineered James ball gowns from the 1950s, and Adrian’s striking tiger-striped silk ball gown from 1949.

-The exhibition was organized by The Metropolitan Museum of Art, New York.
+This exhibition is organized by The Metropolitan Museum of Art, New York.